Rando-cal/ItsOver/README.md

 Randy D'Abbraccio June 2022

 Welcome to ItsOver, a game of bombs, backgrounds, and the dread of armageddon.
-This is simple game of destroying your enemy before they destroy you.
+This is a  simple game of destroying your enemy before they destroy you.

 Instructions: You can play by yourself or with another person.
 To aim use: